-- 56. Right of access to results and scripts of examination and results of appeal - 57.
-Rights in relation to automated decision making - 58.
-Direct marketing for purposes of Article 21 - 59.
-Restriction on right of data subject to object to processing for election purposes and processing by Referendum Commission - 60.
-Restrictions on obligations of controllers and rights of data subjects for important objectives of general public interest - 61.
+- 55. Right of access to results of examination - 56.
+Rights in relation to automated decision making - 57.
+Direct marketing for purposes of Article 21 - Restriction on right of data subject to object to processing for election purposes and processing by Referendum Commission - 59.
+Restrictions on obligations of controllers and rights of data subjects for important objectives of general public interest - 60.
 Restriction on exercise of data subjects' rights: archiving purposes in the public interest, scientific or historical research purposes or statistical purposes